What’s the Best Way to Pick Up Leaves?

 In the end, the best way to pick up leaves is a personal choice based on resources and the size of the job.
 But it’s certainly nice to know you’ve got plenty of options.

+Check out all the lawn and garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the best way to pick up leaves, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photos courtesy of Blair Lampe